OWASP/owasp-mastg/Document/0x04e-Testing-Authentication-and-Session-Management.md

 - MSTG‑AUTH‑7: "Sessions are invalidated at the remote endpoint after a predefined period of inactivity and access tokens expire."
 - MSTG‑AUTH‑9: "A second factor of authentication exists at the remote endpoint and the 2FA requirement is consistently enforced."
 - MSTG‑AUTH‑10: "Sensitive transactions require step-up authentication."
 - MSTG‑AUTH‑11: "The app informs the user of all login activities with their account.
-Users are able view a list of devices used to access the account, and to block specific devices"
+Users are able view a list of devices used to access the account, and to block specific devices."

 #### CWE